 Madison, Wis.
-(November 26, 2019) – Edgewood College is honored to host the Dreaming In Ethnic Melodies Black History Education Conference.
-By popular demand, national educational consultant Dr. Gloria Ladson-Billings will, for the second consecutive year, be the featured keynote speaker.
+(February 4, 2020) – There is still opportunity to register for and attend the Dreaming In Ethnic Melodies Black History Education Conference.
+Edgewood College is honored to host this important community event.
+National educational consultant Dr. Gloria Ladson-Billings will, for the second consecutive year, be the featured keynote speaker.

 The conference is February 21-22, 2020, at Edgewood College, the Overture Center, the Madison Concourse Hotel, and the Wisconsin Historical Society.